 Increasing the use of radiation and radioactive materials in today’s world has created demand for nuclear technicians especially in Janesville and Beloit, Wisconsin where the Department of Energy Nuclear Security Administration has approved Shine Medical Technologies and NorthStar Medical Radioisotopes, Inc. to build production plants in the next 2-3 years.

 The Nuclear Technology Associate’s Degree program offers students an unique opportunity to obtain the specialized training to work with radioactive materials.
 In addition to being a high demand field, it also pays extremely well.
 In fact, according to the Department of Labor website, the median starting salary for this field in 2015 was $38.59 per hour!
 It’s also an excellent springboard for a four-year degree in health physics and radiation safety.

 Designed as a shared program with Lakeshore Technical College (LTC), classes may be offered in traditional classroom settings, online or using Interactive Television (ITV) to link instruction from both Blackhawk and LTC.
 In some cases, students may be asked to attend a classes outside of their current district.
-Check with a program adviser for more details or to view the full program sheet click here.
+Check with a program adviser for more details or to view the full-time program sheet click here.

 - Students can earn a Nuclear Uniform Curriculum Program (NUCP) certification by maintaining a “B” or above in all coursework (NUCP certification is contingent upon LTC’s NUCP partnership with a nuclear facility)…online students are not eligible.